Online Student Center 1600x900

 • Tenants’ Rights Advocacy Clinic

-You’ll need the following documents to complete the form:
+Applicants need the following documents to complete the application form:

 • A statement of no more than two pages, typewritten and double-spaced, describing your commitment to public interest law and public service before and during law school

-Note: While St. John’s Law manages the application process for it students, the New York Office of Court Administration makes the final decision on admissions to the statewide Pro Bono Scholars Program.
+Note: While St. John’s Law manages the application process for its students, the New York Office of Court Administration makes the final decision on admissions to the statewide Pro Bono Scholars Program.

 You can review the official Program Guide and other information on the Pro Bono Scholars website.
 For clinic-related questions, please contact Professor Ann Goldweber at [email protected].
 Direct all other questions to Public Interest Center Director Jeanne Ortiz-Ortiz at [email protected].